College of Education and Human Performance

 Standard Certificates for Early Childhood-Grade 6 and Grades 4-8

-An undergraduate student seeking a certificate to teach in the elementary schools must complete the work for a Bachelor of Science degree in Interdisciplinary Studies.
+An undergraduate student seeking a certificate to teach in the elementary schools must complete the work for a Bachelor of Science degree in Education.
 Requirements include approximately two years of course work in academic foundations courses; a minimum of 12 semester hours of science, 9 semester hours of mathematics and 6 semester hours of reading; 48 semester hours in an interdisciplinary academic major consisting of subjects taught in the elementary grades with 24 semester hours in one or more subject areas or 18 semester hours in a delivery system (Bilingual Education-Spanish, Early Childhood Education, Special Education), 18 semester hours of field-based professional development courses; and 6 semester hours of student teaching.

 - Early Childhood-Grade 6